TanyaradzwaGozhora/TanyaradzwaGozhora/README.md

 ### Heyy there person, I'm Tanya

-- 🔭 I’m currently working on timeseries analysis
+- 🔭 I’m currently working on sentiment analysis
-- 🌱 I’m currently learning git, albeit poorly 😂😂
+- 🌱 I’m currently learning Next.js
-- 👯 I’m looking to collaborate on web and quantitative research projects
+- 👯 I’m looking to collaborate on web and ML projects
-- 🤔 I’m looking for help with git😂
+- 🤔 I’m looking for help with timeseries analysis
-- 💬 Ask me about to-dolist apps 😂
+- 💬 Ask me about to-dolist apps :)
 - 📫 How to reach me: linkedin (https://www.linkedin.com/in/tanyaradzwa-gozhora-8941b519a/)
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I love tea, and as you can probably tell laughing😂
+- ⚡ Fun fact: I love tea